Skip to product information

 A5: No, it’s oil-based and does not support microbial growth.
 However, antioxidants like Vitamin E may be added to extend shelf life.

-Where Can You Safely Use Squalene
+Where Can You Safely Use Squalane

 Serums